 mother did you know you’re a body – that’s it one that must submit and if a man bruises it beats it broken it means you really shouldn’t have spoken

-mother did you know you can’t want more you have a role so just put aside your goals you can have it all only if you do it all I know it’s not fair it seems insane but that’s what you get for going outside your lane
+mother did you know you can’t want a career you have a role so just put aside your goals but if you insist on having it all you’ll have to do it all I know it’s not fair it seems insane but that’s what you get for not staying in your lane

-mother did you know no other group has survived so long an oppression legislating your bodies out of your possession through witch trials laws permitting rape and voice suppression men mutliate you murder you send you to slaughter men say “I love you mom” then violate somebody else’s daughter
+mother did you know no other group has survived so long an oppression they legislate your bodies out of your possession voice suppression you’ve had witch trials laws permitting rape violent threats should you try to escape men mutilate you murder you send you to slaughter men say “I love you mom” then violate somebody else’s daughter

 and mother did you know that every single day I stand in awe at how you all persevere and still manage to hold your boys near

-mother did you know I’m glad you didn’t tell me these things you just loved with unerring equality and kindness patience and color blindness taught me spirituality can break us free from our prison and that we can always do better if we learn to listen
+mother did you know it’s okay you didn’t tell me these things you just loved with unerring equality and kindness patience and color blindness taught me spirituality can break us free from our prison and that we can always do better if we learn to listen

 and mother did you know as a man I’ve had to unlearn many things at times admitting a hard truth stings but then there’s you whose womb you made room in because of you I know what it means to be human